 Students without the proper background may still be admitted conditionally and/or proscribed a series of additional computer science courses before or while taking coursework towards the graduate certificate.
 Additional information regarding graduate certificates can be found in this catalog under Certificate Guidelines.
-Admission questions should be directed to the MSCS program director, Dr. Richard Fox at (859) 572-5334 or foxr@nku.edu.
+Admission questions should be directed to the MSCS program director, Dr. Maureen Doyle at (859) 572-5468 or doylem3@nku.edu.